Under ANJ policy, all committees are also independent in their operations.

 As specified in the Audit Committee Charter, the Audit Committee’s duties and responsibilities are as follows:

-1. The Audit Committee is tasked with providing opinions to the Board of Commissioners on reports or matters submitted by the Board of Directors, identifying matters that require the Commissioners’ attention and carrying out other duties related to the duties of the Board of Commissioners, including the following:
+1. The Audit Committee is tasked with providing opinions to the Board of Commissioners on reports or matters submitted by the Board of Directors, identifying issues requiring the attention of the Commissioners and carrying out other tasks related to the duties of the Board of Commissioners, including the following:

-(a) Ensuring that there are satisfactory review procedures in place for the information submitted/ issued by the Company to the public, shareholders and/or authorities, including the quarterly financial statements, projections and other reports related to the Company’s financial information.
+1. Ensure that there is a satisfactory procedure for the review of information submitted/issued by the Company to the Public, Shareholders, and/or Authorities, including 3 (three) monthly financial reports, projections, and other reports related to the Company's financial information.

-(b) Assessing the planning, implementation and results of audits conducted by the internal and external auditors to ensure that the audit procedures and reporting are done in accordance with the applicable audit standards.
+2. Assess the planning, implementation, and results of audits carried out by internal auditors and external auditors to ensure that the auditors’ performance of audit procedures and audit reporting are following applicable auditing standards.

-(c) Reviewing compliance with the laws and regulations related to the Company’s activities.
+3. Reviewing compliance with laws and regulations relating to the Company's activities.

-(d) Providing independent opinion in the event of disagreements between management and the external auditor in relation to the services provided by the external auditor.
+4. Provide an independent opinion in the event of a difference of opinion between the management and the external auditor on the services provided by the external auditor.

-(e) Providing recommendations to the Board of Commissioners on the appointment of an external auditor, based on their independence, the scope of the assignment and service fees.
+5. Providing recommendations to the Board of Commissioners regarding the appointment, termination and/or replacement of an external auditor based on independence, the scope of the assignment, and remuneration for services.

-(f) Reviewing complaints relating to the Company’s accounting and financial reporting processes.
+6. Reviewing complaints related to the Company's accounting and financial reporting processes.

-(g) Reviewing and providing advice to the Board of Commissioners regarding potential interests of the Company.
+7. Reviewing and providing advice to the Board of Commissioners regarding potential conflicts of interest with the Company.

-(h) Providing recommendations on the strengthening the Company’s internal control system and its implementation.
+9. Provide recommendations on strengthening the Company's internal control system and its implementation.

-2. The Audit Committee receives and reviews the annual work plans of the Internal Audit Unit and their realization and provides input to the Board of Commissioners.
+2. The Audit Committee receives and reviews the internal auditor's annual work plan and the realization made by the Internal Audit Unit (IAU) and provides input to the Board of Commissioners.

-3. The Audit Committee conducts a quarterly review of the implementation of the internal audits and supervises the implementation of follow-up actions by the Board of Directors on the findings of the internal auditors.
+3. The Audit Committee conducts a 3 (three) monthly review on the implementation of the audit by the internal auditors and supervises the implementation of follow-up actions by the Board of Directors on the findings of the internal auditors.

-5. The Audit Committee must maintain the confidentiality of documents, data and information regarding the Company forever.
+4. The Audit Committee is obliged to maintain the confidentiality of documents, data, and information regarding the Company perpetuity.

 The Role of the Audit Committee Concerning External Auditors are:

-(a) Nominating and recommending the appointment and termination of the external auditor to the Board of Commissioners.
+1. Nominate and recommend appointments, termination and/or replacement of the external auditor to the Board of Commissioners.

-(c) Evaluating the potential risk of using the same external auditor's services for a period of 3 (three) consecutive financial years.
+3. Evaluating the potential risks of using the services of the same external auditor for a maximum period of 3 (three) consecutive financial years.

-(e) Review and recommend a reasonable fee for external auditor services to the Board of Commissioners.
+5. Review and recommend a reasonable fees for external auditor services to the Board of Commissioners.

-(f) Together with UAI and the Director of Finance, discussing the objectives, objectives, and scope of the audit with the external auditor before the audit.
+6. With IAU and the Director of Finance, discuss the audit’s objectives and scope with the external auditor before the audit.

-(g) Conduct periodic reviews of the progress of the external auditors' work.
+7. Conduct periodic reviews of the progress of the external auditor's work.

-(h) If necessary, the Audit Committee may discuss the results of the external auditor's audit with management, external auditors, and UAI.
+8. If necessary, the Audit Committee may discuss the external auditor's audit results with management, external auditors, and IAU.

-(i) Monitor the performance of the external auditors to ensure external auditors' compliance with applicable professional standards and ensure that the independence of the external auditors is maintained.
+9. Monitor the external auditor’s performance to ensure that the external auditor complies with applicable professional standards and maintains the external auditor’s independence.

-(j) Provide independent opinion in the event of disagreements between management and accountants for the services rendered.
+10. Provide an independent opinion in the event of disagreement between the management and accountant for services rendered.

 Audit Committee Meetings

 In compliance with OJK Regulation No.55/POJK.04/2015 on the Establishment and Working Guidelines for Audit Committees and the provisions of the Audit Committee Charter, the Audit Committee meets at least four times a year.
-The Audit Committee held four meetings in 2020, all in conjunction with the Internal Audit, including two meetings together with the external auditor on the result and reports.
+The Audit Committee held seven meetings in 2023, all in conjunction with the Internal Audit, including three other meetings with the external auditor on the result and reports.

 B. Risk Management Committee